 Dr. Baker is a resident physician at MAHEC-Asheville Family Medicine Residency Program in Asheville, NC.
 A native North Carolinian, he grew up in Charlotte, then graduated from Davidson College in Davidson, NC with a Bachelor of Arts in Religion before attending the Brody School of Medicine at East Carolina for his Doctor of Medicine degree.
 Dr. Baker also has the honor of holding the title of Eagle Scout.
 As they say, “once an Eagle always an Eagle”, throughout every phase of his education Dr. Baker has been steadfast in his commitment to serving others.
 Dr. Baker’s volunteer and leadership roles reflect his passion for the Latino community, youth and faith-based ministries.
 His experiences as a student member of the NCAFP helped provide the basis for him to assume a leadership role in the Academy as a resident.
 He looks forward to using his passion for social justice and service to continue to advocate for the citizens of NC through his role on the NCAFP Board of Directors.

-Resident leaders have the opportunity to provide input to help guide the NCAFP, its councils, and its philanthropic organization, the NCAFP Foundation, as these entities strive to meet the goals of our Strategic Plan.
+Resident leaders have the opportunity to provide input to help guide the NCAFP, its committees and its philanthropic organization, the NCAFP Foundation, as these entities strive to meet the goals of our Strategic Plan.
+If you are interested in serving, the next leadership team nominations are due no later than 11:59pm, May 31, 2019.
+Submit your Interest via this Nomination Form.

-Resident Director-Elect– Sits as a non-voting member on the NCAFP Board of Directors and is expected to attend the three board meetings each year.
-If for some reason the Resident Director is unable to attend any NCAFP Board Meeting or the AAFP Resident Congress, the Resident Director-Elect shall have voting privileges on the NCAFP Board of Directors or attend the Resident Congress as the official State Delegate.
+Resident Director-Elect (1) Sits as a non-voting member on the NCAFP Board of Directors and is expected to attend the three board meetings each year.
+If for some reason the Resident Director is unable to attend an NCAFP Board Meeting the Resident Director-Elect shall have voting privileges on the NCAFP Board of Directors.
+The Resident Director-Elect attends the Resident Congress at the AAFP National Conference for Family Medicine Residents and Medical Students as the alternate delegate to the Resident Congress.
+As an appointed Resident Leader, the duties of the Congress during this conference must take priority over recruiting for the residency program.
 Funding is provided to attend state and national meetings as outlined in the NCAFP Board Policies.
-The Resident Director-Elect automatically succeeds to the position of Resident Director.
+Commitment in this role as the Director-Elect is one year; however, the Resident Director-Elect automatically succeeds to the position of Resident Director for an additional one-year term.

-Foundation Resident Trustee – (2) Residents are elected to sit on the NCAFP Foundation Board of Trustees and are expected to attend two Foundation Board meetings during the year.
+Foundation Resident Trustee (2) Residents are appointed to sit on the NCAFP Foundation Board of Trustees and are expected to attend two Foundation Board meetings during the year.
 Trustees are also expected to participate in and support Foundation Fundraising efforts.
-Trustees will represent the residents’ perspective to the Foundation when appropriate and will communicate the happenings of these meetings with the Resident Section.
+Trustees will represent the residents’ perspective to the Foundation when appropriate and will communicate the happenings of these meetings to the Resident Section at the NCAFP Annual Meeting.
 Funding is provided for residents in these positions to attend the Winter and Spring Meetings as outlined in the NCAFP Board and NCAFP Foundation Policies.
+This is a one-year term.

-Resident Advocacy/Program Liaison– A volunteer(s) from each program serves as the communication point person between the NCAFP and their respective program.
-These residents are typically either first- or second-year residents that have an interest in leadership and in becoming more involved in the Academy in the future but this role is also available for third year residents.
+Resident Advocacy/Program Liaison – A volunteer(s) from each program serves as the communication point person between the NCAFP and their respective program.
+These residents are typically in their 1st or 2nd year, have an interest in leadership and becoming more involved in the Academy in the future; however, 3rd year residents are also welcome.
+The liaison’s role is to help communicate issues of importance to their peers, primarily around advocacy issues but isn’t necessarily limited to advocacy and legislative topics.
+Time commitment is minimal and email contact will be carefully and minimally utilized.

 AAFP Resident Leadership & Involvement Opportunities